 Ready to travel?

-Touch your go card on at an electronic card reader each time you start and finish your trip.
+To travel, simply tap your go card to the electronic card reader each time you start and finish your trip.

 Card reader sounds and lights

-The card reader will give:
+The reader will give:

 - a green light and one beep for adult cards

 - an amber light and two beeps for children, seniors and concession cards.